 Keep in mind that the income group definitions are not fixed.
 The names, B40, M40, and T20, represent percentages of the country's population of Bottom 40%, Middle 40%, and Top 20% respectively.
 The values may increase or decrease year-to-year, depending on the country's GDP, which is why the median household income is used as the determinant instead.

-Though the income levels for each group has improved over the past three years, we should not ignore the escalating costs of living resulting from inflation and slower wage growth.
-To be exact, if we include inflation into the picture (3.15%, 2.1%, 2.09%, and 4.1% respectively in 2014, 2015, 2016, and first half of 2017), the ringgit’s value is diminishing.
+Though the income levels for each group have improved over the past three years, we should not ignore the escalating costs of living resulting from inflation and slower wage growth.

 To explain this situation better, here’s the median income level for each state and you can see if you and your family are above or below the median standard.

-Now that you know about the median income in different states and some districts, you should find out if your financial position is better or worse than the average Malaysians here.
+Now that you know about the median income in different states, you should find out if your financial position is better or worse than the average Malaysians here.
 Making financial decisions are not easy, so remember to check out our blog for the latest insights and make your life better!